Türkiye-Syria earthquake one year after

 Photo: Tarek Satea/CARE

 Mehmet Ali lives in the Boğaziçi district in Islahiye, Gaziantep.
-He has three children; they are eight, 13 and 16 years old.
+He has three children, ages eight, thirteen, and sixteen.

 “The earthquake was a disaster, too grand for it to be called just an earthquake.”

-Mehmet Ali is a driver, but since the earthquake, he does not work as he claims that everything has stopped functioning.
+Mehmet Ali is a driver, but he has not worked since the earthquake, as he claims that everything has stopped functioning.
 His children were terrified when the quake happened; the house was damaged, and they still can not live in it.
-The family bathes, visits the restroom, and cooks there, but they all sleep in the shelter (Better Shelter).
+The family bathes visits the restroom and cooks there, but they all sleep in the shelter (Better Shelter).

 “Before we received this shelter, we lived in a tent, but it was difficult because of the heat and cold.
 We are pleased with this shelter; it is airy and spacious, and we can say it is close to resembling a house.”